How Much of My Bathroom Should I Tile?

 The tiles continue at half-height in the rest of the room, but what’s clever is how they’re connected: the two triangular tiles on the narrow walls at either side of the shower link the awkwardly shaped enclosure with the rest of the space by helping the line of tiles to flow smoothly.
 Proof that the small touches are sometimes the ones that make a room.

-In this loft bathroom, the sloping ceiling is high enough to avoid too much of a soaking, so tiles only cover the walls.
+In this loft bathroom by Keenan Construction, the sloping ceiling is high enough to avoid too much of a soaking, so tiles only cover the walls.
 Be sure to use appropriate paint in a scheme like this, though, as splashes are inevitable.

 Tell us…

-From experience, what advice can you share on bathroom tiling?
-Tell all in the Comments section.
+What advice can you share on bathroom tiling?
+Let us know in the Comments.

 Tell us…

-From experience, what advice can you share on bathroom tiling?
-Tell all in the Comments section.
+What advice can you share on bathroom tiling?
+Let us know in the Comments.

-In this walk-in shower room, tiles only cover the bits of wall that will get wet – the floor, shower walls and behind the basins.
+In this walk-in shower room by EMR Architecture, tiles only cover the bits of wall that will get wet – the floor, shower walls and behind the basins.
 The designer has chosen to match the grout carefully, so it’s virtually invisible, giving a smooth, streamlined look.

 Find bathroom designers and fitters in your area.